adiozdaniel/raid-drawing/Docs/README.md

   pentagon.draw(&mut image);
 ```

 Similarly we can generate multiple number of pentagons by using the random method.
-We willl generate a rnandom number between 2 and 6 and draw them on the image.
+We will generate a random positioned pentgon.
 To do this we would add te following code snippet to your main.rs file:

 ```rs
   let pentagon = gs::Pentagon::random(image.width, image.height);
   pentagon.draw(&mut image);
 ```

+Similarly if we needed to generate a number of pentgons, say 5, we would use the code below:

 ```rs
   for _ in 1..6 {